oldtools/v0rt3X/ReadMe.md

 Creates a specialized launcher and profile-folder (jacket) for each game which houses the game's shortcut/s and isolates settings such as keyboad-mapping and monitor layout.
-Tools which automate the process of creating and loading presets for devices, games and settings at a granular level are can be downloaded and installed from directly within the program.
+Tools which automate the process of creating and loading presets for devices, games and settings at a granular level are downloaded and installed from directly within the program.

 Games not installed through steam/gog/epic/origin/etc are detected and given a proper name: